thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 ## Introduction

 Imagine a world where everyone is playing their own game, trying to win in their own way.
-That's kind of what life feels like from the 'Control' perspective.
+That's kind of what life feels like from the 'Winning' perspective.
 It's like being in a big, exciting game where the goal is to look out for ourselves and make the best moves to win.
 We believe that we need to be our own heroes, and even when others help us, we see it as a win for us.

 ## How This Perspective Develops